lucasig11/jlox/README.md

+_work in progress..._

+---

-This is the interpreter for the Lox language, developed in [Robert Nystrom's Crafting Interpreters](https://craftinginterpreters.com/contents.html) book, written in Rust.
+This is the interpreter for the Lox language, developed in [Robert Nystrom's Crafting Interpreters](https://craftinginterpreters.com/contents.html) book, written in Rust instead of Java.

 ### Run
 [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) is required.